 Made up of over 17,000 islands, Indonesia is one of the most biodiverse regions on the planet.
 These islands are home to 12% of the world’s mammals, 16% of the world’s reptiles and amphibians, 17% of the world’s birds and 25% of global fish populations.
 Among these 17,000 islands, there are 135 threatened mammal species, including the endangered Sumatran Tiger, Orangutans, the Javan Rhinoceros and Sumatran Elephants.

 An estimated 40 million rural dwelling Indonesians rely heavily on the biodiversity of their environment for subsistence needs.
 Traditional fishermen rely on the wetland ecosystems all around the islands, including mangroves, coral reefs and sea grass for their livelihood.
-In the last 3 decades, Indonesia has lost over 40% of its mangrove forests, affecting not only the environment and the species that rely on them but also the communities that depend on this ecosystem for survival.
+In the last 30 years, Indonesia has lost over 40% of its mangrove forests, affecting not only the environment and the species that rely on them but also the communities that depend on this ecosystem for survival.
 Overall Indonesia has lost 80% of its original forest cover, and continues to lose 6.2 million acres of forest every year.

 Eden Reforestation Projects is working with local villagers on Biak Island to restore, replant, and protect these unique and vital forest systems.
 So far Eden have planted more than 7 million trees in Indonesia and created 70 thousand workdays for local villagers in the process.

 The Carbon Impact

 By planting trees, you can be sure of your carbon impact.
 Trees capture and permanently store carbon dioxide from the air in their trunks.
 Capturing CO2 from the air is how they grow; it is nature’s solution to climate change.
 All we need do is plant the trees and give them room to grow.
 Reduce My Footprint works to ensure that your trees capture enough CO2 to offset your lifestyle according to your subscription plan.